 Chen had dealt the company a blow last year when he granted class-action status to the California drivers, rejecting Uber's argument that most of its drivers preferred their contractual status and therefore Uber drivers should not be considered a class.

-However, he rejected that drivers should be able to sue the company for expenses in addition to tips.
+He rejected that drivers should be able to sue the company for expenses in addition to tips, however.

-Uber still faces risks that legislators and labor regulators will change employees' status.
+Uber also still faces risks that legislators and labor regulators will change employees' status.

 Hours before Thursday night's announcement, a California assemblywoman withdrew a longshot proposal that would have allowed Uber drivers and all other independent contractors in California to unionize.